trgr234/ICT_302_2019_Fall/syllabus/ICT_302_Greenhalgh_syllabus.md

 #### Hugo Tinkering Report (2 points; due 29 September 2019)

-Copy [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/Hugo_Tinkering_Report_template.md) in the [Proofs of Concept](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/) of my class repository and add it to your personal repository.
+Copy [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/Hugo_Tinkering_Report_template.md) in the [Proofs of Concept](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/) folder of my class repository and add it to your personal repository.
 Follow the prompts in the template to describe your experience tinkering with Hugo and how it helped you connect with the class concepts that we've discussed so far.
 Link to the page as a Canvas submission.
 You will be graded according to the guidelines in the template.

 #### Content Management System Comparison (2 points; due 20 October 2019)

 Using guidelines presented in class, identify and explore a content management system other than Hugo and WordPress.
 This exploration should be as detailed as possible, including setting up a free, trial, or local version of the CMS and tinkering with content and presentation.
-Then, copy [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/Content_Management_System_Comparison_template.md) in the [Proofs of Concept](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/) of my class repository and add it to your personal repository.
+Then, copy [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/Content_Management_System_Comparison_template.md) in the [Proofs of Concept](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/) folder of my class repository and add it to your personal repository.
 Follow the prompts in the template to compare Hugo, WordPress, and the CMS that you have chosen, using concepts and terms that we've discussed in class.
 Link to the page as a Canvas submission.
 You will be graded according to the guidelines in the template.

 #### Modeling, Aggregation, and Presentation Comparison (2 points; due 10 November 2019)

 Using guidelines presented in class, identify and explore three different websites that you believe use the same CMS.
 This exploration should be as detailed as possible, exploring as much content as you can.
-Then, copy [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/Modeling_Aggregation_Presentation_Comparison_template.md) in the [Proofs of Concept](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/) of my class repository and add it to your personal repository.
+Then, copy [the Markdown template](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/Modeling_Aggregation_Presentation_Comparison_template.md) in the [Proofs of Concept](https://github.com/greenhas/ICT_302_2019_Fall/blob/master/assessments/Proofs%20of%20Concept/) folder of my class repository and add it to your personal repository.
 Follow the prompts in the template to compare the three websites that you have chosen, using concepts and terms that we've discussed in class.
 Link to the page as a Canvas submission.
 You will be graded according to the guidelines in the template.

 # Course Schedule